Many academic departments provide financial support for graduate students, and funding can vary significantly among disciplines.

 We understand that finances are an important factor in the decision to go to graduate school, and that navigating financial systems can prove challenging at times.
 Below, we have outlined common terms and definitions for the financial designations used by the Institute’s range of graduate programs.

-Typically, a “fully-funded” program provides tuition funding and living stipends for all students in good standing.
-Financial support for graduate students in fully-funded or partially-funded programs may take the form of Research Assistantships, Teaching Assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment, such as working as a Graduate Resident Advisor in an undergraduate residence.
+Typically, a “fully-funded” program provides tuition funding and salaries or stipends for all students in good standing.
+Financial support for graduate students in fully-funded or partially-funded programs may take the form of Research Assistantships, Teaching Assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment, such as a Graduate Resident Advisor position in an undergraduate residence.

 Typically, a “self-funded” program requires its graduate students to provide financial resources for tuition and living expenses.
 Students enrolling in self-funded programs might cover these costs through outside grants, tuition reimbursement from their company (if employed full-time), loans, or independent financial resources.
 Some of our more “professional” graduate programs, designed for mid-career individuals, may be self-funded.